We're building a new skatepark!

 Staff reviewed the work of the Skatepark Ad-hoc Committee, made multiple visits to the current skatepark and met with many of the core users of the park including skateboarders, bikers and scooter users.
 Informal get-togethers were held to listen to current park users and hear from them on a variety of topics including the history of the park, the evolution of improvements to the park, the sport of skateboarding, the ways the park is used, comments and suggestions for improving the park and the desire to be involved in the process going forward.

 Through these conversations the skaters, bikers and scooter users advocated that any improvements be focused on the current skatepark location at Factory Pasture Lane.
-They cited the long history of skating in this location, and encouraged the Town to explore the possibilities there.
-They also encouraged the Town to engage with them in non-traditional, but more effective means such as in person, on-site meetings and social media.
+They cited the long history of skating in this location, and a pride and ownership of this specific site as many generations of skaters have worked to build, maintain and add to the park and they encouraged the Town to explore the possibilities there.
+They also encouraged the Town to engage and communicate with them in non-traditional, but more effective means such as in-person, on-site meetings and social media.
 On the suggestion of park users an Instagram account was established and the public is encouraged to participate and follow the account: @sk8_kbk.

 Also on the suggestion of park users, Staff visited other skateparks in the area to learn how other parks operate, understand usage, note desired features and gain awareness of skater culture.
-On the suggestion of skatepark users, these parks included Dover, NH, Sanford, Augusta, Bethel, Oxford Hills and Standish.
+On the suggestion of skatepark users, these parks included Augusta, Bethel, Oxford Hills, Sanford, Standish and Dover, NH.

 Town Staff also contacted municipalities that operate skateparks in order to understand operations, financial implications regarding construction and maintenance/updates, and collect data on usage, challenges and successes.